Mvzvrt/Chord-DFS/README.md

 ### Step 2: Start a Node

-1. Open a terminal and navigate to the project directory.
+1. Open a terminal (Command Prompt or Terminal).
+2. Navigate to the project directory where `chord.py` is located.
-2. Run the following command to start a node:
+3. Run the following command to start a node:

    ```bash
    python chord.py
    ```
-3. Follow the prompts:
+4. Follow the prompts:
    - **Enter the number of bits for the identifier space (m)**: Choose a value between 1 and 32 (e.g., `3`).

    - **Enter Port**: Specify a port number for the node (e.g., `5000`).

    - **Enter known node IP**: If this is the first node, press Enter.
 Otherwise, provide the IP of an existing node.

    - **Enter known node Port**: If you entered an IP, provide the port of the known node.

 ---